Shine in lamé! Discover our new fabric

 I want a lamé jacket

 A casual, slightly nonchalant jacket would also be very interesting: a Mimosa blazer or a Manhattan jacket will have a renewed casualness in this fabric, and the lamé aspect will be the sophisticated note that will counterbalance the suppleness of the material.
-For this type of pattern, again, you must follow the instructions: iron on the bottom of the sleeves and the garment, add a lining to structure the whole and put the shoulder pads well for a pretty shoulder line.
+For this type of pattern, again, you must follow the instructions: iron on the bottom of the sleeves and the garment, add a lining to structure the whole and place the shoulder pads well for a pretty shoulder line.

 Pants or shorts to shine with subtlety

 We present to you the pattern of the Grand Bain shorts on our visuals, and it is a real gem in this new fabric.
-I also made with our lamé a pair of Belem pants and the result is superb: it has a lot of flexibility, a real soft summer pant (Belem will be suitable both in its main version and shortened into shorts as indicated in the brochure and the video tutorial of the pattern available here ).
+I also made with our lamé a pair of Belem pants and the result is superb: they have a lot of flexibility, a real soft summer pant (Belem will be suitable both in its main version and shortened into shorts as indicated in the brochure and the video tutorial of the pattern available here ).
 The Brooklyn pants could also be a nice alternative, the wide cut of the leg and its pretty pleats will be well highlighted by the fabric.

 A blouse or a dress, good idea?

-How to wear your lamé clothes
+How to wear lamé clothes

 In Red Incendiary Passion